wallarm/product-documentation/docs/2.18/admin-en/installation-postanalytics-en.md

 ### 1. Add Wallarm repositories

-The postanalytics module, like other Wallarm API Security modules, is installed and updated from the Wallarm repositories.
+The postanalytics module, like other Wallarm modules, is installed and updated from the Wallarm repositories.
 To add repositories, use the commands for your platform:

 === "Debian 9.x (stretch)"
     ```bash